valkey-io/valkey-glide/RELEASING.md

 ### **NPM**

-**Contact a Valkey-GLIDE maintainer** to create a Valkey-GLIDE npm account.
+**Contact a Valkey-GLIDE maintainer** to access the Valkey-GLIDE npm account.

 #### 1. Create an account.